unrulybeep/unrulybeep.github.io/_pages/resume.md

             and Java at Portland Community College and the University of Washington and self-directed on-the-job skill development of Bootstrap, Google App Scripts, Excel, React.js, and XXXXX.
-My understanding of programming languages, through learning Softcode , makes me a skilled reader and debugger of code, and I am adept at reviewing existing or problematic code to identify and reverse-engineer elegant solutions.</div>
+My hunmble beginnings working with HTML/CSS has flourished a skilled reader and debugger of code; I am adept at reviewing existing to identify and reverse-engineer elegant solutions.</div>
           </div>

         <h3 class="title with-icon"><span class="glyphicon glyphicon-plane cat-title"></span>Work History</h3>